Jozka-Tjeris/Sokoban-With-Floors/notes.md

 13 July:
 - Abstracted player controller function into a new class
 - Check if player entering teleporter already has its destination occupied in controller

+14 July:
+- Checked both origin and destination for teleporters for visual updates